aidanmelen/terraform-kubernetes-confluent-platform/README.md

 A Terraform workspace for running [Confluent for Kubernetes (CFK)](https://docs.confluent.io/operator/current/overview.html).

-Please see the [confluent-kubernetes-examples](https://github.com/confluentinc/confluent-kubernetes-examples) Github repository for more CFK examples.

 <!-- ## Prerequisites

 The confluent operator CRDs can be added from the commandline with